achow101/btcinformation.org/en/about-us.md

 ---
 # {{page.title}}

 This website provides educational material about Bitcoin.
+It is a community maintained fork of Bitcoin.org<!-- skip-test -->.
 All material is released under the MIT open source license.

 {:style="width: 80%; font-style: italic; text-align: center; margin-right: auto; margin-left: auto;"}
 {% translate owntxt4 %}